Application: Distribution & Logistics, Integrated Rack & Shelving

 Location: Milwaukee, WI

 - Expedite order fulfillment

 - Streamline order picking, packaging and shipment

 Briggs & Stratton Corporation is the world’s largest producer of gasoline engines for outdoor power equipment.
 Its wholly owned subsidiary Briggs & Stratton Power Products Group LLC is North America’s number one manufacturer of portable generators and pressure washers.
 The company is a leading designer, manufacturer and marketer of standby generators, along with lawn, garden and turf care through its Simplicity®, Snapper®, Ferris® and Murray® brands.
 Its products are available in over 100 countries on six continents.
-To efficiently support Briggs & Stratton products with service parts, it is imperative that its worldwide distribution center efficiently operate and expedite order fulfillment throughout the 450,000 sq. ft. facility.
+To efficiently support Briggs & Stratton products with service parts, it is imperative that its worldwide distribution center efficiently operate and expedite order fulfillment throughout the 450,000-square-foot facility.

-Working together as team, Cubic Designs and Storage Systems Midwest put Briggs & Stratton on the fast track to greater storage.
+Working together as team, MiTek and Storage Systems Midwest put Briggs & Stratton on the fast track to greater storage.
 And, three months ahead of schedule and under budget, the addition was constructed and outfitted with the mezzanine.
 By providing the greatest amount of storage in the smallest footprint possible, the mezzanine reduced the square feet required for the addition.
 Greater savings were realized by minimizing construction costs and utilities expenditures which would have resulted from a larger addition.
-Strategic positioning of the mezzanine also had a significant affect, as it accommodated level-to-level conveyors from the new addition to the existing building.
+Strategic positioning of the mezzanine also had a significant effect, as it accommodated level-to-level conveyors from the new addition to the existing building.
 This enabled Briggs & Stratton operations to flow uninterrupted, contributing to faster order fulfillment, seamless cycle counts and greater employee productivity.